unfor19/python-project/README.md

 ### Why do relative imports raise a problem in pylint?

+The error - `Attempted relative import beyond top-level packagepylint(relative-beyond-top-level)`

 - Short answer - **I don't know**
 - All I can say is that it doesn't happen with [flake8](https://flake8.pycqa.org/en/latest/)

-`Attempted relative import beyond top-level packagepylint(relative-beyond-top-level)`

 ### Is it possible to invoke a function from the terminal?